DimitriTriantafilo/DimitriTriantafilo/README.md

 # Hi, I'm Dimitri Triantafilo

-I am a fullstack developer with knowledge on PERN Stack (Postgress, Express, Reactive and Node) for development of web and mobile aplications.
+I am a fullstack developer with knowledge on PERN Stack (Postgress, Express, Reactive and Node) for development of web and mobile applications.
 I love new challenges and addapting to different situations where i can achieve all my goals throght hard work and determination.

 ### :computer: Languages: